Semantic Erosion

 During this process:

-• Distinct frameworks may collapse into generic categories.
+• distinct frameworks may collapse into broader labels

-• Originators may be separated from their terminology.
+• originators may become detached from their terminology

 Distinguishing Debate from Erosion